OctopusDeploy/blog/blog/2022-q3/using-nginx-image/index.md

 Open `http://localhost:8080/index.html` again and you see the custom HTML page displayed.

 One of the benefits of Docker images is the ability to bundle all related files into a single distributable artifact.
-To realize this benefit you must create a new Docker image based on the NGINX image.
+To realize this benefit, you must create a new Docker image based on the NGINX image.

 ## Creating custom images based on NGINX